yes-soft-de/ishtar-angular/README.md

 ### Current Status:

 1. Merged project, Trying to Achieve Architecture.
-2. Header, Footer and Artist Page is finished
+2. Header, Footer and ArtistAdmin Page is finished